khakhalin/notes/02_Regression.md

 > This trace thing here is pretty annoying, but it works.
 If we E() the left part, we get a E() of sum_ij (x_i x_j C⁻¹ij), which is p^2 terms.
 But if you open this trace(C∙C⁻¹), you get the same expression (j coming from trace-sum, and j from internal multiplication).
 So E() indeed gives the trace(), and then as trace() only runs through p terms, and all of these terms happen to be =1 by def of CC⁻¹, we get what we get.

 Which means that the higher the number of dimensions, the worse the error (variance).
-Now, some methods are worse than others: linear regression is actually faring OK, while some (like KNN regressor) get cursed pretty fast (ESLII p26), but the gist is the same for all.
+Now, some methods are worse than others: linear regression is actually faring OK, while some (like KNN regressor) get cursed pretty fast (ESL p26), but the gist is the same for all.
 If you simulate this, you have diff deterioration curves for different data assumptions.
 IRL, we try to be in-between these two extremes (linear regression and 1NN) using some info (or assumptions) about the structure of the data.

 # Philosophy of modeling
 Returning to bias-variance tradeoff, weconsider x and y as random variables, with a joint distribution P(x,y).
 We're trying to build a predictor f(x) that approximates y.
 The squared error loss: L = (y-f)² = ∬ (y-f)² P(x,y) dx dy.
 We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
 Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
 Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
 An alternative to point-wise matching would be a global smooth model, like linear regression.
 It makes regression and 1NN two opposite extremes of what can be done with the data.
 Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.

 In spirit, all models are about setting local and global constraints on the behavior of predictor (such as **behavior in the neighborhood**, that is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
 Some methods (kernels, trees) make this granularity parameter explicit, some don't.
 And high dimensionality is a problem for all methods, regardless of how they work.

-ESLII defines 3 broad classes of model smoothing / constraining:
+ESL defines 3 broad classes of model smoothing / constraining:
 * Roughness penalty
 * Kernel methods (aka local regression)
 * Basis functions and dictionaries